MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 In this formalism, the choice of a regularization function implements a choice of prior-knowledge.

-This *argmin*-problem is the conventional modern formulation of the general MRI reconstruction problem as an optimisation problem.
+This *argmin*-problem is the conventional modern formulation of the general MRI reconstruction problem as an optimization problem.
 For many choices of regularization function, the reconstruction problem has some minimizers and there exists some iterative algorithm that converge to one of the minimizers,